joonarafael/visualpathfinder/documentation/progress_report_week7.md

 - Fixed old tests to suit the new diagonal euclidean distance calculation.

+- Added more documentation and commented the code.

+- Added more quality-of-life updates to the interface.

-Hours spent: 10 h (course total 52 h)
+Hours spent: 12 h (course total 54 h)